 Smack in the middle of Reykjavik is the beautiful Öskjuhlíð hill.
 On top of it is the Pearl, with its fascinating museums and 360° viewing deck.

-The hill is a designated outdoors area and is covered with trees.
+The hill is a designated outdoor area and is covered with trees.
 It has multiple hiking paths and a few paved trails as well.
 Nauthólsvík is very close by, with a hot tub and showers.
 A part of the cove’s ocean has been geothermally heated, making it a pleasant place to splash in.